-In my study of great musicians, I have noticed that the very greatest are also very religious.
-Bach, Beethoven, Barrios, anyone of whom I have ever read, and believe to be a divinely inspired musician, has a very strong spiritual sense.
-They possessed these three things in abundance, as has every spiritual person I have ever come across.
+In my study of great musicians, I have noticed that the very greatest are also very spiritual.
+Bach, Beethoven, Barrios, Santana - anyone of whom I have ever heard or read, and believe to be a divinely inspired musician, has a very strong spiritual sense.

 I think it is essential for everyone on the artistic path to know about these things, because although you can be a person in this world without these things, you cannot be an artist in this world without them.
 These three things are waiting inside all of us.
 If you can locate them, touch them, and hold onto them throughout your life, then what you bring out into the world will be real art, and real religion.